 Can you get cashback when joining Bulb?

 Yes, you can get cashback when joining Bulb energy both through Quidco and Topcashback.
 However, at the time of writing you will only get about ~£35 cashback as opposed to the £50 credit you can get when using a referral link.
 You can also get £25 cashback through the MoneySavingExpert energy club.
 The major caveat here is that all these are exclusive, you can’t therefore get cashback from Quidco, MSE and referral credit, you have to choose one.
-Therefore the way to get the biggest discount currently is to use someone else’s referral link.

 How to contact Bulb Energy

 You can contact Bulb customer service by calling: 0300 30 30 635